MicrosoftDocs/quantum-docs/articles/includes/quickstart-qc-include-ionq.md

     QuantumRNG  5aa8ce7a-25d2-44db-bbc3-87e48a97249c  Waiting   ionq.qpu  2020-10-22T22:41:27.8855301+00:00
    ```

-Eventually, you will see the `Status` in the above table change to `Succeeded`.
+Eventually, you see the `Status` in the previous table change to `Succeeded`.
 Once that's done you can get the results from the job by running `az quantum job output`:

    ```azurecli
    az quantum job output \